renegadespork/learn-rust/README.md

 - **guessing-game**: This is a small loop that asks the user to guess a number between 1-100 and ends when they get it right, giving hints after each guess.
 - **learning-variables**: This is a small script that plays with various data types and arithmetic operations.
 - **functions**: This project experiments with the capabilities of functions.
+- **branches**: This program experiments with various loops, conditions, and control flow.
+It even has a functioning shop!